 I used VISUAL ERP scheduling

-When I was a Plant Manager at a rotary die manufacturer in 1994, I bought VISUAL.
+When I was a Plant Manager at a rotary die manufacturer in 1994, I bought an ERP system.
 The biggest problem I was trying to solve was scheduling the shop floor.
 We were in an industry that demanded 2-4 day lead times.
 Everything we did was custom; each work order had around 20 operations.
 It was rare for me to get a question about our ability to produce a die, because we had all the right type of fabricating equipment to produce a die.
 The real question was if we could produce it in the lead time the customer provided.
 In other words, did we have enough open capacity to do what the customer wanted us to do?

-What is a VISUAL ERP scheduling workshop?
+What is an ERP scheduling workshop?

-Basically, I bring all of my real-life manufacturing, scheduling and VISUAL experience to you.
+Basically, I bring all of my real-life manufacturing, scheduling and ERP experience to you.
 The workshop is conducted at your production facility and I look at what you are doing and compare it to what I know you should be doing.
 The goals of the workshop are as follows:

 - Raise your “scheduling IQ”.
 You’ll learn what scheduling is and what it isn’t.
 Learn what you should and shouldn’t do when it comes to scheduling.